MD Program

 A Culture of Respect and Humanistic Care

 Penn State College of Medicine was the first medical school in the nation with a Department of Humanities and we remain committed to fostering the development of humanistic, systems-conscious health care professionals.
-The University Park Curriculum utilizes patient experiences, integrated small group activities, and faculty mentorship to longitudinally foster your professional development.
+The University Park regional campus utilizes patient experiences, integrated small group activities, and faculty mentorship to longitudinally foster your professional development.

 Financial Support